 The truth is doulas are awesome.
 The best way I would describe them is like a birthing diplomat.
 They are there to make your birth better.
 They “get” what the medical pros are talking about and they “get” what you are talking about because they’ve been with you throughout your entire pregnancy, so they are able to bridge any gaps between the two.

-Which is why I asked Antonia from mamassunshine.com if I could share her doula story because does a wonderful job of illustrating how it can work.
+Which is why I asked Antonia if I could share her doula story because does a wonderful job of illustrating how it can work.
 I recognize that not all of the information will translate to a North America birth but it gives you the general idea.

 It helps if you read it in an English accent….eating scones….while sitting on Benedict Cumberbatch’s lap.

 Childbirth hurts.
 It really hurts.
 The pain is caused by intense muscle fatigue.
 The womb, or uterus, is a massive muscle.
-During the first stage of labour it works overtime.
+During the first stage of labor, it works overtime.
 The opening has to get from being not-even-a-smidgy-bit-open, to open-enough-for-a-person-to-squeeze-through-please.
 This asks a lot of the uterus and requires a great deal of effort, and the effort hurts.
 So much that women can become hugely overwhelmed and very frightened by it, which causes their bodies to fill up with adrenalin.
 This is a real bummer because it makes the pain so much worse.

 To be fair to adrenalin, it can be super useful.
 Imagine a woman giving birth in a jungle a few thousand years ago.
 Should she see a woman-eating tiger up ahead, her adrenalin-filled body would do one of two things; either clamp up so that she could keep the baby inside her and run away to safety, or quickly push it out so that she could scoop it up and scrabble away (imagine).
 Nowadays the birth environment is generally tiger free, but adrenalin still plays an enormous part in the birth process.
-During the second stage of labour when the baby is being pushed out, this adrenalin is tremendously handy.
+During the second stage of labor when the baby is being pushed out, this adrenalin is tremendously handy.
 Its generally makes the ‘holy shit there is a PERSON coming out of me!’ dramatic bit at the end, much quicker and easier.
-But if the woman becomes frightened in the first stage of labour, (the opening up bit), the adrenalin is a massive hindrance.
+But if the woman becomes frightened in the first stage of labor, (the opening up bit), the adrenalin is a massive hindrance.
 It makes her clamp up.
 It tenses and hardens up all her muscles, most annoyingly the uterus, which of course makes it much harder for it to open.
 Oxytocin, the ‘hormone of love’ which facilities the entire birth process, gets trampled on by all the furious adrenalin charging about, which is most unfortunate.